Skip to main content

 What Does Clinical Research Reveal about Genetic Testing?

 The translation of pharmacogenomic research into clinical practice is an ongoing and complex process.
 Studies often reveal associations that are statistically significant but have a modest effect size, making their utility in individual patient decisions debatable.
-The study by Lorizio et al. on genotype and provides a fascinating real-world example of this challenge.
+The study by Lorizio et al. on CYP2D6 genotype and Tamoxifen provides a fascinating real-world example of this challenge.

 They found that even in the face of controversy in the literature about the definitive link between CYP2D6 status and breast cancer outcomes, receiving a “poor metabolizer” result significantly impacted therapeutic decisions.
 Nearly half of the patients with this genotype, in consultation with their clinicians, changed their therapy.